 Working in South Africa was a privilege – a scary one at points.
 Having a baby named after me was a highlight, as was being signed off as competent to perform caesarian sections without supervision.
 It was also the first time I’ve ever worked with a degree of autonomy, and the only time I’ve been at a grass-roots level in the midst of the community I live.
 Being a doctor… at home.

-When I was 17, I made a decision to apply to medical school.
+When I was 17, I was studying at a private middle school, and I made a decision to apply to medical school when I was done.
 I’m now 29.

 As I look towards the end of my training, I know that the only way I’m going to be able to sustain the enthusiasm and purpose I need is for my career to have integrity.
 When I was 17, I made a decision to apply to medical school.
 I’m now 29.
 It’s only at the end of this year that I will no longer be on a training scheme.
 I’ll actually be an adult, able to apply for a job where I get told in advance where I’ll be working, what hours I’ll do and how much I’ll be paid!
 I’ll be able to raise concerns and suggestions for improvement without putting my entire career at risk!
 Brill.